tischi/HTM_Explorer/tutorials/embo_htm_2016.md

   - Batch-wise normalisation: subtract_mean_control
   - Negative Control: Scramble
   - [Normalise]

-  - Check the output in the R console window!
-Basically you have now new columns in your table.
+Check the output in the R console window!
+Basically you now have new columns in your table.

 ## Visual inspection of normalised data